 - Rest.
 Ceasing activity for a few days allows injured tissue and even nerve roots to begin to heal, which in turn will help relieve lower back pain.
 However, more than a few days of rest can lead to a weakening of the muscles, and weak muscles have to struggle to adequately support the spine.
 Patients who do not regularly exercise to build strength and flexibility are more likely to experience recurrent or prolonged lower back pain.

-- Medications.
-A wide variety of over-the-counter and prescription medications is available to help reduce symptoms of lower back pain.
+Medications.
+A wide variety of over-the-counter and prescription medications is available to help reduce lower back pain.
 Many medications reduce inflammation, which is often a cause of pain, while others work to inhibit the transmission of pain signals from reaching the brain.
 Each medication has multiple unique risks, possible side effects and drug (or food or supplement) interactions, which need to be evaluated by a physician.

 In This Article: